 When JMU is NOT the IRB of Record

-When JMU will rely on another institution to oversee a study, the JMU PI will need to submit a protocol through the eRA software system and select "Request to Rely on Another IRB" on the General Checklist.
-The majority of the protocol form will then gray out.
-In the Attachments section, upload the following documents:
+When JMU will rely on another institution to oversee a study, the JMU PI will need to submit a protocol through the eRA software system and select Yes" to External Sites on the Basic Information page then "Multi-site study (multiple US sites participating in a research study using the same protocol) where JMU site is Relying on an External IRB."
+Under the Reliance Agreements section, attach the following:

 • The approved protocol submitted to the IRB of Record;